felixroos/blog/content/drafts/rhythmical.md

 ]
 ```

-Now having absolute times on the first and second layer, we can multiply the outer duration with all inner durations and times (nothing spectacular happens as all durations are 1).
+Now having absolute times on the first and second layer, we can multiply the outer duration with all inner durations and times (nothing spectacular happens as all durations are 1) and then add the times together.
 This way we can remove the outer layer as it is now represented in the second level:

 ```js
 const peeled = [ // layer 2